mail4hafij/phpwebpad/README.md

     File path: /application/controller/UserController.php or /application/controller/User_settingsController.php, etc.

-Action and view
+Action and view:

     The default action name is index.
     File path: e.g. If your action name is login then the view file should be in application/view/{controllername}/login.php.

-Layout and element
+Layout and element:

     The default layout name is layout.
     The file path for layout: /application/layout/layout.php.
     File path for element: /application/element/{yourpage.php}.

-Models
+Models:

     A model extends Model class and implement getTableDefination() method.
     Class name and the model name should be the same.
     File path: /application/model/{yourmodel.php}.